 Because of her sensitivities and complications of her chromosome disorder, Dr. Doubledee doesn’t expect her feeding issues to change a lot.
 And those kinds of cases are the hardest part of his job, he said: “At times, patients like Kaley, you can’t always effect the change you want to.
 You can’t just simply make them better.”

-But he still has seen improvement with Kaley, and he said developing a relationship with families is rewarding.
+But he, along with the other children’s specialists, still has seen improvement with Kaley.
+Dr. Doubledee said developing a relationship with families is rewarding.
 “I think getting to know them on a somewhat personal level helps you to take care of them better because you understand, to some degree, the family dynamic and everything else that’s going on.”

-Kaley doesn’t seem to mind her continual trips to see specialists.
+Kaley doesn’t seem to mind her continual trips to see the children’s specialists.

 “When we go to the doctor now, every time we go, she asks for paper and a clipboard, and then she asks us questions,” Brooke said.